Siish is a project where Sweden’s seven university hospital regions, together with the

-The Siish project works for faster implementation of innovation in Swedish healthcare.
+implementation of innovations in Swedish healthcare.

 Goal